 Titan Loop Resistance Bands

-- Limited amount of different exercises you can do with these
+- Limited options of exercises to do with these bands

 For those who are looking to strengthen their glutes, the Titan Fitness Loop Resistance Bands will have you sore for days.
 These durable bands come in a pack of eight, with four different resistance levels for under $50.
 I personally was very impressed by how strong and durable these loop resistance bands were.